 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 Benj recently listened to Disrupted: My Misadventure in the Start-Up Bubble by Dan Lyons.
-The book, written by this veteran of Forbes and Newsweek who also pseudonymously penned the blog The Secret Diary of Steve Jobs, is a fabulous look into the behind-the-scenes world of high-tech startups.
+The book, written by a veteran of Forbes and Newsweek who also pseudonymously penned the blog The Secret Diary of Steve Jobs, is a fabulous look into the behind-the-scenes world of high-tech startups.

-The book focuses on Mr. Lyons taking a job at Cambridge, Mass.-based HubSpot Inc. (HUBS-NYSE), whose raison d’être is cloud-based marketing via “inbound.”
+The book focuses on Lyons taking a job at Cambridge, Mass.-based HubSpot, whose raison d’être is cloud-based marketing via “inbound.”
 The corporate website defines inbound as “focused on attracting customers through relevant and helpful content and adding value at every stage in your customer’s buying journey.”

-With the demise of his previous employment, another victim of “old media” shrinkage, Mr. Lyons was ready to tackle this new world.
+With the demise of his previous employment, another victim of “old media” shrinkage, Lyons was ready to tackle this new world.
 But he was not happy for much of his time at HubSpot; in fact, he pans the company and many of the people who worked there.

-An initial public offering was in 2014 at US$25.
-In March, the stock price reached a peak north of US$124, since dwindling slightly to around US$120.
+An initial public offering was made in 2014 at $25.
+In March, the stock price reached a peak north of $124, since dwindling slightly to around $120.
 Employees seem to be having a blast at this cool, youthful organization where games at work are de rigueur.
-The front page of the website recently showed three cool looking people: one with his tongue out and another in what appears to be a banana costume.
+The front page of the website recently showed three cool-looking people: one with his tongue out and another in what appears to be a banana costume.
 Take that, IBM.

 HubSpot states, “An idea in the moment has sparked a global movement.
 And we’re just getting started.”
 Has it?
-Until Benj started talking about the book, none of us at Contra had heard of the company.
+Until Benj started talking about the book, none of us at Contra had even heard of the company.
 And yes, we know a lot of enterprises.

-So, how about HubSpot as an investment?
-From the perspective of the mantra, “Price is what you pay.
-Value is what you get,” it becomes difficult to see the stock market worth of HUBS, with its capitalization slightly north of US$4.6-billion.
-However, in the funny world of high tech, strange things do happen.
-Heck, people who have stronger stomachs than us and are into momentum investing might find this to be a worthwhile foray for some dollars, but we would be loath to buy this company.
-If anything, it appears like an excellent short, but that also is too dangerous for our alimentary canals.
-Perhaps it would be a suitable holding for good-looking twentysomethings, but it does not suit us grizzled veterans.
+However, in the zany world of high tech, strange things do happen.
+Heck, people who have stronger stomachs than us, and are into momentum investing, might find this to be a worthwhile foray for some dollars, but we would be loath to buy this company.